robinhood/thorn/README.rst

     - Python (2.7, 3.4, 3.5)
     - PyPy (5.1.1)
     - Jython (2.7).

+    - Django (1.8, 1.9, 1.10)
+        Django 1.9 adds the ``transaction.on_commit()`` feature,
+        and Thorn takes advantage of this to send events only when the transaction is committed.

 Thorn currently only supports `Django`_, and an API for subscribing to events is only provided for `Django REST Framework`_.